-A member of an unincorporated nonprofit association is not an agent of the association unless he or she is a manager of the association.
+A member of a nonprofit association is not an agent of the association merely by reason of being a member.

 Comment: This section is intended to clarify that a person's status as a member of a UNA does not, in itself, make that person an agent of the UNA.
 Agency and the power to bind a UNA are the subject of general agency principles.
 See section 5.
 Under agency law, the managers of a UNA would, in a typical case, be considered to have the apparent authority to bind the UNA for acts in the ordinary course of the UNA's activities.
 So, a member who is also a manager should be considered to be an agent of the UNA.
 This conclusion is reached by virtue of the person's status as a manager.
 Under general agency law, a member may have the actual authority to bind the UNA or may have apparent authority to bind the UNA because of the member's established course of dealing with a third party or because of the doctrine of estoppel.
 In these cases, the member is not an agent of the UNA solely by virtue of being a member.